DazzlingFugu/ember-fr-guides-source/README.md

 ## Project layout

 The Ember Guides content is written in Markdown.
-Each minor version of Ember has its own directory within `/guides`.

 In general, your PR should make edits to only the files in the `/guides/release` directory, which corresponds to the latest version of Ember.
-Exceptions may include fixing broken links and typos in older versions of the Ember Guides.

 If you run `ember serve`, the Markdown files are turned into HTML to create an app.
 We use the following addons to make this happen: